 Service Type: Extended State Plan Service Service Name: Specialized Supplies

+rovider Category: Agency rovider Type:

 Supplier

+rovider Qualifications

+License (specify):

+Certificate (specify):
-Agencies must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(A company that the provider secures the item(s) from can be located anywhere.)

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-5. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(A company that the provider secures the item(s) from can be located anywhere.) - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification: